Showing posts with label pizza. Show all posts

 Volcano Valley has tube and body slides, and Paradise Falls has two drop falls.

-Willie the Whale has a toddler slide, and there are lap lanes in the swimming pool.
+Willie the Whale has a toddler slide, and the swimming pool has lap lanes.

 Kana Courts have sand volleyball, a Grassy area for tanning,